Uberspace/lab/source/guide_redis.rst

 ----

-.. note:: For this guide you should be familiar with the basic concepts of supervisord_.
+.. note:: For this guide you should be familiar with the basic concepts of :manual:`supervisord <daemons-supervisord>`.

 License